 The MaxDiff platform allows analysis of experiments in which subjects choose their favorite and least favorite items in each choice set, and a MaxDiff designer to create MaxDiff designs.
 With such a design, I can show my toddler three eggs at a time, getting her to pick her favorite and least favorite each time.

 I’ve blogged before about creating a MaxDiff design using the Custom Designer.
-In JMP 13, we have a new platform specifically to construct a MaxDiff design.
+In the latest version of JMP, we have a new platform specifically to construct a MaxDiff design.
 A key differentiation is that the new platform does a better job of ensuring that each pair of treatments occurs in a choice set together.
 The new design platform is under the DOE menu: DOE -> Consumer Studies -> MaxDiff Design.
 The MaxDiff design platform takes in one column from a data table representing the treatments under consideration.
 In this case, it’s the nine different color choices, so we can create a data table with a row for each of the colors:

 Choosing the Color as the “X, Factor” on the launch screen, we have a couple of design options to select before making the design: